tjeight/rednet-frontend/README.md

-# Unified Next Essential
+# Next Essential

-Unified Next Essential - An Essential Template to get started with Next.js application with all the essentials included...
+Next Essential - An Essential Template to get started with Next.js application with all the essentials included...

 ## Features